Practical Do’s & Don’ts for Maui Visitors

 ALOHA AND MAHALO: “Aloha” (ah-LOW-hah) can mean “hello” or “goodbye” depending on the circumstance.
 And “mahalo” (mah-HAH-low) is “thank you.”
+You will hear them often here on Maui.
 You can’t go wrong with those two words!
-You will hear them a lot here on Maui, and feel free to use them often.
 Say “aloha” to people, respond in kind when it is said to you, and thank people with a sincere “mahalo.”
 DO say “aloha” and “mahalo”!

 SHAKA: If a local gives you the shaka…smile and give it back (or at least wave in acknowledgment).
 The shaka is a friendly gesture.
 It’s our way of saying “Eh, thanks.
 And hang loose.”
 Kind of the local version of “live long and prosper.”
 President Obama, a local homegrown Hawaii boy, often flashed the shaka sign on television when greeting people from Hawaii.
 It’s like the secret Hawaii handshake.
 In case you haven’t seen a shaka, look carefully at this photo.
 Most often, the back of the hand is faced towards the recipient (like the photo), but either way is acceptable.
 And be careful!
 The shaka sign is just a raised thumb and little finger–no fingers in between.
 That can convey a whole ’nother meaning!
 DON’T add any other fingers to the shaka sign!